marielle-lopez/e-shop/README.md

 ### Low Priority

+- Link cart items to their corresponding Product page but with specific format selected
+- Implement a checkout feature (look at using Stripe)
+- Make NavBar sticky to the top
 - Format and re-structure 'Resources' section of `README.md` file
 - Change icons in navbar to be filled icons when link is active
 - Create an administrator portal to perform CRUD tasks on Firestore database